Firefox Tweak Guide

 browser.sessionhistory.max_entries [Integer] - This setting determines the total number of pages which can be stored in the page history for use with the back and forward buttons.
 The default value is 50, meaning up to 50 pages worth of your browsing history can be stored for a single tab - the browsing history is accessible when you right-click on the back and forward buttons.

-browser.sessionhistory.max_total_viewers [Integer] - This option determines how many pages to store in memory to speed up the back and forward buttons in Firefox.
+browser.sessionhistory.max_total_viewers [Integer] - This option determines how many pages of your session browsing history to store in memory to speed up the back and forward buttons in Firefox.
 The default of -1 automatically determines the amount based on your system RAM, and is generally recommended.
-At 512MB of RAM, 5 pages are held in memory, while 1GB or more of RAM holds 8 pages.
-You can set this value to 0 to hold no pages in RAM (only recommended for very low RAM or troubleshooting purposes), or increase the value if you often use the back and forward functions for more than 8 pages.
+With 1GB of system RAM or more, 8 pages are held in memory.
+You can set this value to 0 to hold no pages in RAM (not recommended), or increase the value if you often use the back and forward functions for more than 8 pages.

-browser.sessionstore.max_tabs_undo [Integer] - Under the History menu in Firefox there is a 'Recently Closed Tabs' item which allows users to select from a list of recently closed tabs to reopen.
-The default is a history of 10 recently closed tabs, however here you can change the value to increase or decrease the number held, though it is not recommended that you set this to a high number.
+browser.sessionstore.max_tabs_undo [Integer] - Under the History menu in Firefox there is a 'Restore Closed Tabs' section which allows users to select from a list of recently closed tabs to reopen.
+You can also undo a recently closed tab by pressing CTRL+T at any time.
+By default Firefox holds a history of up to 10 recently closed tabs, however here you can change the value to increase or decrease the number held.

-browser.sessionstore.max_windows_undo [Integer] - Under the History menu in Firefox there is a 'Recently Closed Windows' item which allows users to select from a list of recently closed Firefox windows to reopen.
-The default is a history of 3 recently closed windows, however here you can change the value to increase or decrease the number held, though it is not recommended that you set this to a high number.
+browser.sessionstore.max_windows_undo [Integer] - Under the History menu in Firefox there is a 'Restore Closed Windows' section which allows users to select from a list of recently closed Firefox windows (not tabs) to reopen.
+The default is a history of 3 recently closed windows, however here you can change the value to increase or decrease the number held.

-browser.tabs.closeButtons [Integer] - This setting controls how the 'x' close buttons on tabs appear in Firefox.
-A value of 0 only displays the close button on the active tab; 1 (the default) shows it on all tabs; 2 results in no close buttons being shown at all; and 3 displays a single close button at the end of the tab bar.
+browser.tabs.closeButtons [Integer] - This setting controls the appearance of the 'x' close buttons on tabs.
+A value of 0 only displays the close button on the active tab; 1 (the default) shows it on all open tabs; 2 results in no close buttons being shown at all; and 3 displays a single close button at the end of the tab bar.

-browser.tabs.closeWindowWithLastTab [Boolean] - By default if you close the last open tab on the screen, it will close the Firefox window altogether.
-If this setting is changed to False, closing the last tab will instead still leave Firefox open.
+browser.tabs.closeWindowWithLastTab [Boolean] - By default you can't close the last open tab unless you close Firefox.
+If this setting is changed to False, closing the last tab is possible, and will leave Firefox open with a New Tab window.

-browser.tabs.drawInTitlebar [Boolean] - If set to True, which is the default, your tab bar will be shown where the Title Bar used to be prior to Firefox 4.0, and on the same line as the Firefox button.
-If set to False, the tab bar will move to below the Firefox button.
-New to Firefox 4.0
+browser.tabs.drawInTitlebar [Boolean] - If set to True, which is the default, your tab bar will be shown where the Title Bar used to be.
+If set to False, a Title Bar will be shown in Firefox, and the tab bar will move it.

 browser.tabs.insertRelatedAfterCurrent [Boolean] - If set to True, which is the default, whenever you open a new tab by clicking a link in an existing tab, it will open next to the current tab.
 If set to False, the new tab will open at the end of the tab bar.